GRAPE SEED SIDE EFFECTS

 3. The Wren Group, Nevada, found that high-dose grape seed extract might reduce serum iron levels in male rats.

-study of rats.
+of rats.
 [22]

 4. Ray S. et al at Long Island University also concluded that grape seed extract was safe and did not cause any

-detrimental (side) effects in their study of rats.
+detrimental side effects in their study of rats.
 [23]

 _____________________________________________________________________________________________________